Klavis-AI/klavis/mcp_servers/fetch_url/README.md

 # MCP NPX Fetch

 A HTTP transportation version of https://github.com/tokenizin-agency/mcp-npx-fetch.
-It's a MCP server that will fetch url and covert to the following format: HTLM, Text, Markdown, JSON
+It's a MCP server that will fetch url and covert to the following format: HTML, Text, Markdown, JSON

 ## 💻 Local Development